-Chris Hedges, a globally-renowned Pulitzer Prize-winning author, gives us an entirely new view of a nation in crisis in his recently released book, America: The Farewell Tour, which holds both liberals and conservatives to account — as is rousingly pertinent for Canada as for the disoriented US.
-Beautifully written, it clarifies vividly and unforgettably the forces at play in our times.
+Chris Hedges, a globally renowned Pulitzer Prize-winning author, gives us an entirely new view of a nation in crisis in his recently released book, America: The Farewell Tour, which holds both liberals and conservatives to account — as is rousingly pertinent for Canada as for the disoriented United States.
+Beautifully written, the book clarifies vividly and unforgettably the forces at play in our times.

-Donald Trump rode this disenchantment to power.
-Hedges – who was unsurprised by Trump’s victory – shows how neither the left nor the right are addressing the systemic problems.
+US President Donald Trump rode this disenchantment to power.
+Hedges, who was unsurprised by Trump’s victory, shows how neither the left nor the right are addressing the country’s systemic problems.
 Until the corporate coup d’état is reversed, these diseases will grow and ravage the country.
 A humane cry for a decent future, this remarkable book is our wake-up call to reality.